 For both figures, I can get a lot of the way there by practicing on my own, especially as the first stage is to get my own steps to the point where I don’t have to think them through while I’m doing them.
 (My tendency, when I need to concentrate on steps, is to rush them, so I’m getting ahead of the follower.
 If I’m more familiar with the steps, then I can focus more on the pace, and staying connected to the follower.)

 Stage two will be trying the movements to a variety of different songs – some slower, some faster.
-And only then will I co-opt Steph into practicing it with me.
+And only then will I try it with a partner.

 An update on the journey

 There seems a fairly consistent view that it takes a beginner leader two years to reach the point where they can reasonably drop the beginner label.
 That is, if you like, the big picture.
 Equal parts daunting (so far to go!) and encouraging (no problem to be where I am now given that two-year timeframe).